 Just be there for them.

-Knowing that they have you’re support can mean more than anything else.
+Knowing that they have your support can mean more than anything else.

-YOUR TURN: What would you add to the list of practical gift ideas for job seekers?
+What would you add to the list of practical gift ideas for the unemployed loved one on your list?
+Please leave a comment and let us know!